 Federal Direct Parent Loan for Undergraduate Students (FDPLUS)- The FDPLUS is a federal loan borrowed by the parent on behalf of a dependent student to assist with educational expenses.
 Students are awarded the maximum amount they are personally eligible to receive, after which PLUS loans are automatically offered to the parents of dependent students to meet the cost of attendance.
 As with all loans, you are not required to take it.
 Parents are required to complete a FAFSA application to be eligible for a Direct PLUS Loan, and the parent must complete a Direct PLUS Loan Application and Master Promissory Note (MPN) on the Federal Loan website.
 The PLUS is a non-need based loan currently at 7.21% interest rate, but rates are subject to change yearly based on variable rate changes.
 Interest is charged on the loan from the date the first disbursement is made until the loan is paid in full.
 Payment can be deferred while the student is attending school at least half-time, but interest will continue to accrue.

-*Important note about Parent PLUS loan applications: The PLUS loan application will not be available for 2014-2015 until May 2014.
+**Important note about Parent PLUS loan applications: The PLUS loan application will not be available for 2015-2016 until March 29, 2015.
 If you attempt to apply prior to that date you will be told that OSU does not participate in the program.
 Rest assured, OSU DOES participate in the Federal Direct Parent PLUS loan program.
-Applications for parent PLUS loan requires a credit check each time the parent applies for the loan and is only valid for 90 days.
+Applications for parent PLUS loan requires a credit check each time the parent applies for the loan and is only valid for 180 days.
 Applying too early may cause delays with processing and disbursements.
-Students can review their file status by logging into MyOSU.
+Students can review their file status by logging into their ONID account.